FFTAI/fftai.github.io/docs/demo_app/control_robot_movements.md

 !> Avoid keeping robot in the stand position for an extended period, as it can cause damage to ankle actuators due to overloading.

-## End Effector Motion
+## Grasping Motion

-End Effector Motion Mode introduces a specialized mode for controlling the robot's end effector grasping actions.
+Grasping motion mode introduces a specialized mode for controlling the robot's end effector grasping actions.
 This mode is designed for tasks involving object manipulation, adding a unique capability to the robot.

-To control the robot in End Effector Motion Mode:
+To control the robot in Grasping motion mode:

 1. Click `Start Exploring` in the Remote Control APP.
-2. Select End Effector Motion Mode.
+2. Select Grasping motion mode.

    ![1702625405510](image/control_robot_movements/1702625405510.png)
 3. Use the controls to command the robot's end effector, allowing for precise grasping actions.